rahuldave/stories/content/centrallimittheorem.md

-6. For example, if I take 1000 samples of size 500 each, the 100 means of the coin tosses distribute themselves according to the figure on the left.
+6. For example, if I take 1000 samples of size 500 each, the 1000 means of 500 coin tosses each distribute themselves according to the figure on the left.
 If I increase the size to 1000 tosses in a sample, we get the tighter distribution on the right.

 ![](/centrallimittheorem/6.png)